swisspost/design-system/.changeset/mean-buckets-doubt.md

 '@swisspost/design-system-styles': patch
 ---

-Fixes Dependencies used in Schematics.
+Correctly declares dependencies used in Migration Schematics for Angular projects, fixing an issue when trying to migrate projects.